pyinfra-dev/pyinfra/docs/using-operations.rst

         user="myuser",
     )

-    # If we added a user above, do something extra
-    if create_user.changed:
-        server.shell( # add user to sudo, etc...
+    server.shell(
+        name="Bootstrap user",
+        command=["..."],
+        _if_changed=create_user,
+    )

 Operation Output
 ~~~~~~~~~~~~~~~~

-``pyinfra`` doesn't immediately execute normal operations meaning output is not available right away.
+pyinfra doesn't immediately execute operations meaning output is not available right away.
 It is possible to access this output at runtime by providing a callback function using the :ref:`operations:python.call` operation.

 .. code:: python